DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 "Victory is decided before the battle even begins."
 - At the start of combat, view the top 5 cards of your Combat deck.

-### Molten Charm
+### Molten Crown
 "Wreathed in flames, your foes will burn in your glorious presence."
-- Every time you channel a Fire mana, take one Fire damage, and immediately deal one Fire damage to all enemies.
+- Every time you channel a Fire mana, take two Fire damage, and immediately deal one Fire damage to all enemies.

 ### Pocket Sundial
 "A shadow looms on its face, unerring, regardless of the surrounding light."